PoomSmart/CamElapsedPlus/README.md

 CamElapsed+
 =============================

-More resolution for an elapsed time when record video.
+More resolution for an elapsed time when recording a video.

 MIT License.